Preserving Semantics in Textual Adversarial Attacks

 \subsection{Datasets}

 We evaluated the performance of SPE-based attacks and compared them with existing state-of-the-art attacks on four text classification datasets that correspond to various potential applications of adversarial attacks from NLP, such as data augmentation or detection of hateful and offensive speech.
+We did not include sentence similarity benchmarks such as MRPC \cite{mrpc} or other, because they do not contain the types of sentences that occur in adversarial examples.
+Therefore, they would not be relevant for our context.

 Figure \ref{fig:wps} shows the average number of words in each of the datasets studied.
-All source code, links to the datasets, and trained models can be found on \href{https://github.com/DavidHerel/semantics-preserving-encoder}{Github}.
+All source code, links to the datasets, and trained models can be found on \href{https://github.com/DavidHerel/semantics-preserving-encoder}{GitHub}.

-\paragraph{Offensive tweets. } This dataset is from the TweetEval set of seven multiclass tweet classification tasks \citep{barbieriTweetEvalUnifiedBenchmark2020} .
+\paragraph{Offensive tweets. } This dataset is from the TweetEval set of seven multiclass tweet classification tasks \cite{barbieriTweetEvalUnifiedBenchmark2020} .
 The tasks are labeled irony, hate, offensive, stance, emoji, emotion, and sentiment.
 The offensive task consists of classifying tweets as offensive or non-offensive.
 We used a subset of 1000 sentences from the training split of the dataset for our attacks.
 This dataset is particularly interesting in the context of adversarial attacks on text because it is based on real harmful content that can be encountered online.
-Having the ability to correctly recognize and filter these harmful content is a crucial task for many social networks.
-Adversarial attacks demonstrate potential flaws in the classifiers used to detect this harmful content, but also offer a tool to improve them.

-The attacked model is a roBERTa-based \citep{liuRoBERTaRobustlyOptimized2019} model trained on 58M tweets and fine-tuned for offensive language identification with the TweetEval benchmark \citep{barbieriTweetEvalUnifiedBenchmark2020}.
+The attacked model is a roBERTa-based \cite{liuRoBERTaRobustlyOptimized2019} model trained on 58M tweets and fine-tuned for offensive language identification with the TweetEval benchmark \cite{barbieriTweetEvalUnifiedBenchmark2020}.

 \paragraph{Hate speech tweets.} This dataset is from the same set of tasks as the Offensive Tweets dataset above (Section \ref{sec:offensive-tweets}).
 The goal of the hate speech task is to classify tweets as hate speech or non-hate speech.
 We used a subset of 1000 sentences from the training split of the dataset for our attack.
-Similarly to the offensive tweets dataset, this dataset and potential adversarial attacks on related classifiers are particularly useful for the detection of harmful content online.